Maria Pellegrina Amoretti

 Maria Pellegrina Amoretti (12 May 1756 – 12 November 1787), was an Italian lawyer.
 She is referred to as the first woman to graduate in law in Italy, and the third woman to earn a degree.

 Biography

 Amoretti was born on 12 May 1756 in Oneglia.
-She was the nice of Carlo Amoretti.
+She was the niece of Carlo Amoretti.
 When she was 20 (in 1777), she became a Doctor of Laws, at the University of Pavia, where Columbus was educated.
 She also received a degree in philosophy from the university.

 Amoretti initially applied to the University of Turin, but was rejected because she was a woman, and her graduation from the University of Pavia in 1777 is considered by historian Giulio Natali to be the “most famous graduation of the eighteenth century.”

-Though Amoretti died at the age of thirty, she left a manuscript on dowry laws, specifically on marriage in Roman law, which was published posthumously in 1788 by a relative, Carlo Amoretti.
+Though Amoretti died at the age of 31, she left a manuscript on dowry laws, specifically on marriage in Roman law, which was published posthumously in 1788 by a relative, Carlo Amoretti.

 She died on 12 November 1787 in Oneglia.